Description

 Rationaleโ

-Deprecated and unsupported versions of programming and scripting languages can present vulnerabilities which may not be addressed or may not be addressable.
+Deprecated and unsupported versions of programming and scripting languages can present vulnerabilities that may not be addressed or may not be addressable.

 Impactโ